AdobeDocs/experience-manager-64.en/help/communities/analytics.md

 * **Title**

-  (required) A display title for the configuration.
+  (Required) A display title for the configuration.

   For example, enter *Enablement Community Analytics*

 * **Name**

-  (optional) If not specified, the name will default to a valid node name derived from the title.
+  (Optional) If not specified, the name will default to a valid node name derived from the title.

   For example, enter *communities*